 - a.
-For each monetary CAC contribution, a minimum of 40% of the total contributed will be directed to the City's Housing Legacy Reserve Fund. - b.
-CAC contributions may be reduced by 50% for market rental dwelling units when the rental tenure of the units is secured by a Section 219 Covenant, Section 483 Housing Agreement, or other legal means to the satisfaction of the City.

-c.
-CAC contributions may be waived 100% for non-market rental dwelling units that meet the following three criteria: 1) the dwelling unit is occupied by one or more individuals whose collective annual before-tax income does not exceed the Housing Income Limit for the City; and 2) where 12 months' rent for the dwelling unit does not exceed 30% of the occupants' collective before-tax annual income; and 3) the dwelling unit is owned or operated by a non-profit housing partner or public institution.
-A Section 483 Housing Agreement is required to be registered on the property title to secure these commitments for the applicable dwelling units.
+For each monetary CAC contribution, a minimum of 40% of the total contributed will be directed to the City's Housing Legacy Reserve Fund.
+Note that this may not apply when the rezoning proposal is in relation to an affordable housing project. - b.
+CAC contributions may be reduced by 50% for market rental dwelling units when the rental tenure of the units is secured by a Section 219 Covenant, Section 483 Housing Agreement, or other legal means to the satisfaction of the City. - c.
+CAC contributions may be waived 100% for non-market rental dwelling units that meet the following four criteria: - i) the dwelling unit is occupied by one or more individuals whose collective annual before-tax income does not exceed the Housing Income Limit for the City; - ii) where 12 months' rent for the dwelling unit does not exceed 30% of the occupants' collective before-tax annual income; - iii) the dwelling unit is owned or operated by a non-profit housing partner or public institution; and - iv) a Section 483 Housing Agreement is registered on the property title to secure the commitments listed above in (c) (i), (ii), and (iii) for the applicable dwelling units.